top of page

 Goal: Return to work as an air conditioning mechanic

-the four stages to lift the unit.
+Brad demonstrating the four stages to lift the unit

-Client 2: 21 yr. old female, diagnosed with scoliosis of the spine (i.e. the spine has an ‘s’ shape when looking at them from the side)
+Client 2: 21 yr.
+Old female diagnosed with scoliosis of the spine (i.e. the spine has an ‘s’ shape when looking at them from the side)

 Goal: Run without low back pain

-the two positions of a kneeling superman
+Brad demonstrating the two positions of a kneeling birddog

 Client 3: 42 yr. old corporate executive with depression